+61 (0)3 8601 1157

-Unfortunately, no. You cannot apply to both Cambridge and Oxford in the same admission year.
+Unfortunately, no. You cannot apply to Cambridge and Oxford in the same admission year.
 The sheer volume of applicants who want to attend one of these universities would make it logistically impossible to evaluate all the applications.
-Limiting candidates to chose between one or the other reduces the number of applications they have to assess for their limited intake each year.
+Limiting candidates to choose between the two reduces the number of applications they must assess for their limited intake each year.

 Further, given that Oxford and Cambridge are fully aware that they have world reputations for being two of the best universities in the UK and the world, they know that when an applicant applies to their university, that student has made a conscious decision of preference.
 In doing so, you as the applicant signal to that university that you believe they can provide you with the best launching pad to future success and a lifetime in that collegiate community.

 Therefore, if you have set your targets on attending Oxbridge, it is essential you know which of these two universities is most suitable for your future aspirations.
-Today we'll be comparing Oxford and Cambridge over six categories to help you decide which one you should apply to!
+Then you can decide which university is best for you!
+Let's compare Oxford and Cambridge over six categories.

 Here are the categories we’ll be comparing: